-On 27 November 2018, the Department advised you that its policy is to exclude the personal details of officers not in the Senior Executive Service (SES), as well as the mobile and work telephone numbers of SES staff, contained in documents that fall within scope of an FOI request.
+On 14 February 2019, the Department advised you that its policy is to exclude the personal details of staff not in the Senior Executive Service (SES), as well as the mobile and work telephone numbers of SES staff, contained in documents that fall within scope of an FOI request.
+This policy applies to both departmental staff and staff of the Department's Contracted Service Providers.